 4.2.3.2 Limits

-The peak envelope power of the transmitter measured across the environmental test range shall not vary by more than + 2 dB and -3 dB (for equipment intended for outdoor use) or +/- 2dB (for equipment intended for indoor use) from the rated output power and shall not exceed the maximum rated output power.
+The peak envelope power of the transmitter measured across the environmental test range shall not vary by more than + 2 dB and -3 dB (for equipment intended for vehicles or outdoor use) or +/- 2dB (for equipment intended for indoor use) from the rated output power and shall not exceed the maximum rated output power.

 NOTE: the maximum rated output power is subject to an individual national license and may vary from country to country and, within the same country, from location to location.